 Today our school and district came together to find short term solutions to resolve overcrowding in the TK & K programs.
 That was a WIN for the community and school.
 Longer term - we need better planning to ensure that future classes dont encounter the rough start we had this year.
 I look forward to the new year.
 Support our kids!

 Westwood Charter Elementary School is a charter elementary school in Los Angeles.
-The principal of Westwood Charter Elementary School is Judy Utvich and can be contacted at email@example.com.
-793 students go to Westwood Charter Elementary School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-6% of the Westwood Charter Elementary School students have "limited English proficiency."
-4% of the 793 students here get reduced lunch prices.
-The ratio of students to teachers at Westwood Charter Elementary School is 21:1.
+The principal of Westwood Charter Elementary School is Kathy Flores, who can be contacted at email@example.com.
+798 students go to Westwood Charter Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+8% of the Westwood Charter Elementary School students have "limited English proficiency."
+7% of the 798 students here get reduced lunch prices.
+The student to teacher ratio at Westwood Charter Elementary School is 21:1.
 St. Timothy School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Martial arts self defense

 |Students eligible for free or reduced-price lunch program||7%||75%|

 Westwood Charter is a wonderful school that teaches the whole child.
 My children have flourished academically socially and emotionally.
 The school is large with 900 students but feels like a much smaller community school.

 This school says they are Anti Bullying but is simply untrue both of my children were bullied here and told it was there fault.
 Also if your child has an IEP it will only be followed if it does not inconvienence the teacher My child of was behind 3 grade levels because of this.
 Also the Mom Mafia is out of control here! if you child is in the lower mid teir this is not the school for you!